gkamradt/LLMTest_NeedleInAHaystack/README.md

 I've put the results from the original tests in `/original_results`.
 I've upgraded the script since those test were ran so the data formats may not match your script results.

-The key parameters:
+`LLMNeedleHaystackTester` parameters:
+* `model_to_test` - The model to run the needle in a haystack test on.
+Default is None.
+* `evaluator` - An evaluator to evaluate the model's response.
+Default is None.
 * `needle` - The statement or fact which will be placed in your context ('haystack')
 * `haystack_dir` - The directory which contains the text files to load as background context.
 Only text files are supported
 * `retrieval_question` - The question with which to retrieve your needle in the background context
 * `results_version` - You may want to run your test multiple times for the same combination of length/depth, change the version number if so
+* `num_concurrent_requests` - Default: 1.
+Set higher if you'd like to run more requests in parallel.
+Keep in mind rate limits.
+* `save_results` - Whether or not you'd like to save your results to file.
+They will be temporarily saved in the object regardless.
+True/False
+* `save_contexts` - Whether or not you'd like to save your contexts to file. **Warning** these will get very long.
+True/False
+* `final_context_length_buffer` - The amount of context to take off each input to account for system messages and output tokens.
+This can be more intelligent but using a static value for now.
+Default 200 tokens.
 * `context_lengths_min` - The starting point of your context lengths list to iterate
 * `context_lengths_max` - The ending point of your context lengths list to iterate
 * `context_lengths_num_intervals` - The number of intervals between your min/max to iterate through
+* `context_lengths` - A custom set of context lengths.
+This will override the values set for `context_lengths_min`, max, and intervals if set
 * `document_depth_percent_min` - The starting point of your document depths.
 Should be int > 0
 * `document_depth_percent_max` - The ending point of your document depths.
 Should be int < 100
 * `document_depth_percent_intervals` - The number of iterations to do between your min/max points
+* `document_depth_percents` - A custom set of document depths lengths.
+This will override the values set for `document_depth_percent_min`, max, and intervals if set
 * `document_depth_percent_interval_type` - Determines the distribution of depths to iterate over. 'linear' or 'sigmoid
-* `model_name` - The name of the model you'd like to test.
-Should match the exact value which needs to be passed to the api.
-Ex: `gpt-4-1106-preview`
-* `save_results` - Whether or not you'd like to save your results to file.
-They will be temporarily saved in the object regardless.
-True/False
-* `save_contexts` - Whether or not you'd like to save your contexts to file. **Warning** these will get very long.
-True/False
+* `seconds_to_sleep_between_completions` - Default: None, set # of seconds if you'd like to slow down your requests
+* `print_ongoing_status` - Default: True, whether or not to print the status of test as they complete

 Other Parameters:
-* `context_lengths` - A custom set of context lengths.
-This will override the values set for `context_lengths_min`, max, and intervals if set
-* `document_depth_percents` - A custom set of document depths lengths.
-This will override the values set for `document_depth_percent_min`, max, and intervals if set
 * `api_key` - API key for either OpenAI or Anthropic provider.
 Can either be passed when creating the object or an environment variable
-* `num_concurrent_requests` - Default: 1.
-Set higher if you'd like to run more requests in parallel.
-Keep in mind rate limits.
-* `final_context_length_buffer` - The amount of context to take off each input to account for system messages and output tokens.
-This can be more intelligent but using a static value for now.
-Default 200 tokens.
-* `seconds_to_sleep_between_completions` - Default: None, set # of seconds if you'd like to slow down your requests
-* `print_ongoing_status` - Default: True, whether or not to print the status of test as they complete
+* `model_name` - The name of the model you'd like to use.
+Should match the exact value which needs to be passed to the api.
+Ex: For OpenAI inference models it would be `gpt-4-1106-preview`, and for evaluator models (which uses LangChain) it would be `gpt4`.

 ## Results Visualization
 `LLMNeedleInHaystackVisualization.ipynb` holds the code to make the pivot table visualization.
 The pivot table was then transferred to Google Slides for custom annotations and formatting.
 See the [google slides version](https://docs.google.com/presentation/d/15JEdEBjm32qBbqeYM6DK6G-3mUJd7FAJu-qEzj8IYLQ/edit?usp=sharing).
 See an overview of how this viz was created [here](https://twitter.com/GregKamradt/status/1729573848893579488).